 It’s stressful to come home to a list of “to-do’s” after every nursing shift.
 But the effects of being unorganized could be trapping you in a negative feedback loop that will continue to spike your stress levels.
 When you’re in a messy house and putting off getting your things organized, it feels like you’ve lost control.

 For one, being unorganized makes you make poor eating decisions.
 If you come home to a messy apartment, you might be tempted to order take out, instead of washing your dishes and preparing food you picked up from the grocery.
-But by eating out, you’ll be getting less nutrients and paying more for each of your meals.
+But by eating out, you’ll be getting fewer nutrients and paying more for each of your meals.
 Being unorganized could be detrimental to your physical and financial health!

-It can be hard to take that first step to getting organized.
+It can be hard to take that first step to get organized.
 But studies show that being organized improves both your physical and mental health.
 So next time you have some free time on your travel nursing assignment, spend 30 minutes getting organized!
 You’ll feel better for it.

-Sleep has been proven to lower stress levels, but when you’re stressed, sleep can become elusive.
+Sleep has been proven to reduce stress levels, but when you’re stressed, sleep can become elusive.
 However, there are a few steps you can take to make sleep a priority and wake up well-rested and de-stressed.

-One of the best methods to ensure you’re getting enough sleep is to get into a regular sleep schedule.
-As a nurse, this can be difficult: you’re working long shifts that make a daily routine hard to maintain.
+One of the best methods to ensure you’re getting enough and more sleep is to get into a regular sleep schedule.
+As a travel nurse, this can be difficult: you’re working long shifts that make a daily routine hard to maintain.
 But getting in bed at the same time every night (or every morning, for you night shift nurses out there), avoiding screens before trying to sleep, and reading instead of watching Netflix or browsing Facebook can all work wonders on your sleep patterns.

 Exercise can also clear your mind.
 By getting your heart rate up and focusing on your body’s movement, you’ll distract yourself from things that may be worrying you about work or your new assignment.
 Call it meditation in motion, with the added bonus of getting in shape!